rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ```

 So there are really _overloads within overloads_ and the type checker gets confused.
 The type checker appears to have a problem with backtracking when analyzing branching overloads.
-(And I get a headache too.)
+(I do not blame TS, and I get a headache too.)
 Overloading is an issue with type inference in general (e.g. the reason why Haskell does not overload names).

-_If you are an API owner, my advise is to not overload._
+_If you are an API owner, my advice is to not overload._

 One type that is notorious for needing annotations is the TypeScript's _tuple_.
 Typescript overloads array syntax `[]` to define tuples (you may prefer the term heterogeneous lists).
 This is an example of a tuple type: `[number, string]`.